miladashrafi/Apex.RuleGrid/readme.md

     ```

 ### Excel File Format

+> - The Excel file should contain two sheets: Metadata and Rules.
+> - The Metadata sheet should contain the following columns: `Id`, `Name`, `ClassName`, `GeneralAction`, `ConditionsOperator`, `Priority`.
+> - The Rules sheet should contain the following columns: `Index`, `Condition_X`, `Action_X`.
+> - The `X` in `Condition_X` and `Action_X` represents the index of the condition or action.
+> - The `ConditionsOperator` column in the Metadata sheet should contain one of the following values: `AND`, `OR`.
+> - The `Priority` column in the Metadata sheet should contain an integer value.
+> - The `GeneralAction` column in the Metadata sheet should contain one of the following values: `SetAppliedRules`.
+> - The `Index` column in the Rules sheet should contain an integer value or `#FieldName`/`#Operator` for first two rows.
+> - The `Condition_X` column in the Rules sheet should contain the condition expression.
+> - The `Action_X` column in the Rules sheet should contain the action expression.
+> - The `ClassName` column in the Metadata sheet should contain the class name to which the rules will be applied.
+> - The `Name` column in the Metadata sheet should contain the name of the rule set.
+> - The `Id` column in the Metadata sheet should contain a unique identifier for the rule set.
+> - Conditions and actions can be one or more columns in the Rules sheet.
+> - The `ConditionsOperator` column in the Metadata sheet should contain the operator to be used for combining conditions.
+> - The `Priority` column in the Metadata sheet should contain the priority of the rule set.
+> - Conditions operator can be `Equals`, `GreaterThan`, `LowerThan`.
+> - Actions operator can be `Set`, `Increase`, `Decrease`.

 #### Sheet one (Metadata):
 ![Excel Sheet One](excel-sheet-one.png)

 #### Sheet two (Rules):
 ![Excel](excel.png)

 ### Running the Application

 1. Open the solution in Visual Studio 2022.